haiku/website/content/guides/booting.md

 ### Adding Haiku to the Windows bootloader using EasyBCD

+**Note:** Multiboot works only on BIOS systems.
+EFI systems do not support it.
+On Windows PCs booting in EFI mode, Microsoft blocks loading legacy or non-Windows operating systems from the BCD menu.

 * First get EasyBCD from [this site](https://neosmart.net/EasyBCD/)
 * Install it as you would install any windows software
 * When you launch it you'll see 2 panels